DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 millions of individuals in many different countries.

-Over the past few years, networking sites and particularly cyberdating, “the process of getting to know someone online via the Internet before transferring the relationship to offline or face-to-face interaction”,[^7_Casimiro_7] have been a growing area of research.
+Over the past few years, networking sites and particularly cyberdating, "the process of getting to know someone online via the Internet before transferring the relationship to offline or face-to-face interaction",[^7_Casimiro_7] have been a growing area of research.
 Scholars from a variety of academic disciplines such as communication studies, psychology and sociology, making use of distinct approaches, models and theories, have shown interest for the analysis of a myriad of issues